uriel1998/agaetr/docs/README.md

 * [DeviantArt](https://www.deviantart.com)
 * [YouTube](https://youtube.com) (particularly public playlists, like favorites)
 * [UPI](https://rss.upi.com/news/news.rss)

-The preprocessing script is available (with examples) for fixing a few things with WordPress and TT-RSS "published articles" feeds.

 `agaetr` can also *deobfuscate* incoming links and optionally shorten outgoing links.